JuliaLang/Pkg.jl/docs/src/toml-files.md

 UUIDs etc.

 !!! note
-    The `Project.toml` and `Manifest.toml` files are not only used by the package manager, they are also used by Julia's code loading, and determines e.g. what `using Example` should do.
+    The `Project.toml` and `Manifest.toml` files are not only used by the package manager;
+    they are also used by Julia's code loading, and determine e.g. what `using Example` should do.
 For more details see the section about [Code Loading](https://docs.julialang.org/en/v1/manual/code-loading/)
     in the Julia manual.